NeoGeographyToolkit/StereoPipeline/docs/tools/mapproject.rst

     for other cameras, as such a process is multi-threaded, and disk I/O becomes a bigger consideration.

---no-geoheader-info
-    Do not write information in the geoheader.
-Otherwise mapproject will write the camera model type, the bundle adjustment prefix used, the rotation and translation from the .adjust file, the DEM it mapprojected onto, and the value of the ``--mo`` option.

 --enable-correct-velocity-aberration
     Turn on velocity aberration correction for Optical Bar and non-ISIS linescan cameras (:numref:`sensor_corrections`).